 Thrasher Cinema Success

 Just as I was ending my field work on Sunday morning, a Brown Thrasher began singing from a patch of shrubs next to the road.
 I spent the next twenty minutes chasing after him as he flew from perch to perch.
-Finally, he settled in a …
+Finally, he settled in a tall hickory tree and put on quite a vocal performance …

 A Grackle and a Finch